 script file name Generates a shell script from a template.

-Enclose script_file_name in quotation marks (" ") if it contains space characters.
-Do not use this option with this command's $-r$ (for "run") option.
-See "Using bpdbsbdb2 for a database restore" on page 79. template_name Identifies the template. bpdbsbdb2 retrieves backup templates from a known location on the master server.
+Enclose script file name in quotation marks (" ") if it contains space characters.
+Do not use this option with this command's -r (for "run") option.

+Identifies the template. template_name

+bpdbsbdb2 retrieves backup templates from a known location on the master server.
 Specify only the file name.